CSFoodRescueCapstone/Ushahidi_Installation/README.md

 - VirtualBox
 - Vagrant

 I will explain how I installed all of these on a Mac.
-The original instructions (that are a little vague) can be found at `https://www.ushahidi.com/support/install-ushahidi#installing-for-development`
+The original instructions can be found at `https://www.ushahidi.com/support/install-ushahidi#installing-for-development`

 First, clone the Ushahidi platform from github (the right one this time!) and navigate into the directory:
 ```